Jinjiarui/TWINS/README.md

   <br />
 </p>

-This a `tensorflow` implementations of TWINS model.
+This a `tensorflow` implementation of TWINS model.
 This is the experiment code in the following work:

 > Who to Watch Next: Two-side Interactive Networks for Live Broadcast Recommendation </br>